 * The trip with the Aluguer from Porto Novo to Paúl, Passagem and finally to Lombo Comprido (Long Hill) costs 500 Escudos (4,50 euros) per person.
 You will find our driver with the “ALDEIA MANGA”-sign on the harbour exit

 * A private taxi — the drivers speak a bit of English — will cost either 50 euros (total price) along the newly paved coastal road or 65 euros (total price) along the old cobblestone panorama street to Aldeia Manga.
 By request the driver will stop to allow for holiday snapshots, to let you document your first impressions forever.

 Walk from the top of the valley down to us

-* Those looking to immerse themselves into the island life from day one can opt to cut the private taxi ride short.
+Those looking to immerse themselves into the island life from day one can opt to cut the private taxi ride short.
 Disembark at Cova Crater instead and hike to us from there.
-The trekking path is relatively challenging and takes three to four hours to descend over 800 meters along a steep mountain path.
+The trekking path is relatively challenging and takes aprox. four hours (8km) to descend over 1.100 meters along a steep mountain path.
 The luggage will be delivered by taxi right to Aldeia Manga – you can walk without luggage !
 Details and directions, including a sketch, will be sent to you via email.
-(Total cost is 60 euros including luggage transport to Aldeia Manga).
+(Total cost is 65 Euros including luggage transport to Aldeia Manga).

 Aldeia Manga is in the centre of the Paúl Valley in a small village of just 50 inhabitants.
 The ride first heads through Passagem, a small park, and from there via a small unpaved road one kilometre to Lombo Comprido.
 There you’ll find Aldeia Manga.
 But first there’s a roughly 50 metre long and quite steep footpath from where the car drops you off up to our property.